Pysi/easyRLS/doc/install.md

 To get easyRLS, do

     git clone https://github.com/LaboJeanPerrin/easyRLS.git
-To add easyRLS functions to your Matlab path, do in Matlab

-    addpath(genpath('easyRLS/Matlab'))

 easyRLS depends heavily on NeuroTools, to get it do

     git clone https://github.com/LaboJeanPerrin/NeuroTools.git
-and then in Matlab

-    addpath(genpath('NeuroTools/Matlab'))

 ## R runquantile